Jessica001cheng/Traffic_Sign_Classifier/writeup_template.md

 The code for making predictions on my final model is located in the 31th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the first image, the model is relatively sure that this is a Speed limit (30km/h), and the image does contain a Speed limit (100km/h).
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|